 Submit the $250 enrollment deposit or deposit waiver & learn about the next steps to officially becoming an Osprey!

-Our NEW Stockton Promise grant program provides free tuition & fees for up to four (4) years for eligible students.
+Our Stockton Promise grant program provides free tuition & fees for eligible students.

-Over 50% of our incoming freshmen receive an academic merit scholarship.
+Over 50% of our incoming first-year students receive an academic merit scholarship.

 Applying for Financial Aid